 On this page

 Do you operate a childcare centre, out-of-school care or are you a childminder?
-Since 8 June, primary schools and childcare facilities are open for all children again.
-You must observe the (hygiene) rules to prevent infection with and distribution of the coronavirus.
+Until at least 25 January 2021 all childcare facilities may only offer emergency childcare (in Dutch) to children whose parents work in essential professions.
+If (part of) your location remains open you must observe the rules to prevent infection with and distribution of the coronavirus.

 Rules for childcare